Alamgeer-official/printonapp/README.md

 # Features

 - User authentication and authorization using JWT (JSON Web Tokens).
-- PostgreSQL database integration for data storage.
+- PostgreSQL database integration for data storage.(deployed in AWS RDS)
 - Structured routing with Gin's group functionality.
 - Three main routes: admin, user, and home.
 - API endpoints for user login and signup.